 We as parents need to understand this stage of development.
 Have patience just the way we had patience when are now teenager was a baby and tried to take first steps of walking.

-You might be interested in reading about How to deal with aggression and violence in teens and How to control Risk taking behaviour in your teenager.
+You might be interested in reading about aggression and violence and risk-taking behaviour.

 Traumatizing life events